erikgeo/msfs_g36_project/README.md

 * Fixed taxi, landing and strobe lights for better visibility from cockpit views

 **Checklists**
-* Initial Pre-Flight checklist changed to reflect the POH (Pages 162-167) & Definitely WIP
-* Not checked against AI autopilot completing each item yet
+* Initial Pre-Flight and engine start checklist changed to reflect the POH (WIP, not checked against AI autopilot completing each item yet)

 To install: